Complex Trauma Surgeries in Nagpur

 - Anesthesia: General or regional anesthesia is administered based on the complexity and duration of the surgery.

-Debridement and Cleaning (for Open Fractures): Removal of dead tissue and contaminants to reduce infection risk. - Reduction of Hip Dislocation: If the hip joint is dislocated, it is reduced (repositioned) to its normal anatomical position.
+- Reduction of Hip Dislocation: If the hip joint is dislocated, it is reduced (repositioned) to its normal anatomical position.

 - Reduction: Realignment of bone fragments.